- Hillary Clinton and Donald Trump didn’t actually split the white college-educated vote. Clinton bested Trump by 17 points.

 - White, non-evangelical, non-college-educated women are the ultimate swing voters.

-The caveat here is that “evangelical” is often more of an identity marker than proof of religiosity.
+The caveat here is that “evangelical” is often more an identity marker than proof of religiosity.
 Many self-described evangelics are unperturbed by revelations about Trump’s infidelity when they were up in arms about Bill Clinton’s.

 These two coalitions are more or less evenly matched.
 The Republicans have an advantage in national elections, because the electoral map gives relatively more power to lightly populated areas.
 But Democrats have won the popular vote in the last six out of seven presidential elections.